FalsehoodMC/Fabrication/.github/ISSUE_TEMPLATE/defect--fabric-.md

   AND THE ISSUE IS REPRODUCIBLE IN A FRESH INSTALL OF FABRIC WITH ONLY FABRICATION, NO OTHER MODS"
 title: ''
-labels: 'k: Defect, n: Fabric'
+labels: 'k: Defect, n: Fabric, s: New'
 assignees: ''

 ---